 - International Scholar Advisor/Responsible Officer: This person manages the Exchange Visitor Program within Global Services.
-The ISA prepares the DS-2019 Eligibility Certificate for J-1 status, processes extensions, transfers, and answers questions about your visa status.
+The ISA prepares the DS-2019 Eligibility Certificate for J-1 status, processes extensions and transfers, and answers questions about your visa status.
 The J-1 scholar must meet with the ISA for an initial orientation meeting following arrival.
 The ISA can be reached at 509-335-4508.
 Regular business hours are 8 a.m.-5 p.m.
 Monday-Friday, PST/PDT).

 It is essential to ensure that a visiting scholar has sufficient English language ability to assure a successful exchange for the benefit of all involved.